 Pesticides that are categorised as World Health Organisation Class 1A or 1B, or that are listed by the Stockholm or Rotterdam Conventions, and paraquat, are prohibited to be used by all suppliers, unless in exceptional circumstances, as validated by a due diligence process, or when authorised by government authorities for pest outbreaks.
 Our commitment to minimise the use of chemicals, including pesticides and chemical fertilisers applies to all suppliers.

 Meanwhile, we are committed to improve our water consumption intensity at our operations.
-We envisage to reduce our water intensity target to 0.3 m3/MT of oil produced by 2025.
-We will review our water intensity target upon the launch of APICAL2030 by 2022.
+We aim to improve our water use intensity by 30% through circular solutions by 2030.

 We continue to practice zero wastewater discharge to ensure proper management of palm oil refinery effluent (PORE).

 At Apical Group, we ensure our BOD or COD of our operations are within the legal threshold based on the regulations where our operations are located in; which is below 75 mg/L and 150 mg/L for BOD and COD respectively.
 Please refer to link for reference on the regulations.

 Apical fully recognises and respects the rights of indigenous and local communities to give or withhold their Free, Prior and Informed Consent (FPIC) to the utilisation of land to which they hold legal, communal or customary rights to.
 Through FPIC, indigenous communities can negotiate the conditions under which a new project will be designed, implemented, monitored and evaluated.
 We have produced an FPIC Guideline to assist our suppliers in applying the FPIC process.